So, the summer is fast approaching and many of you will be off somewhere sunny, while the rest of us enjoy the British summer.

 Keep your products out of direct sunlight

 Whether they're in your bathroom, on your desk or a bedside table.
-Make sure you keep your products out of the sun, pop them in a drawer or cupboard where the temperature will remain pretty much constant.
+Make sure you keep your balm out of the sun, pop them in a drawer or cupboard where the temperature will remain pretty much constant.

 Avoid carrying products in a pocket